EdoardoEntusiasta/nextjs-pwa-boilerplate/README.md

 ## Lingui js
-Configuration based on this guide
+Configuration is based on the following guide https://blog.logrocket.com/complete-guide-internationalization-nextjs/

-https://blog.logrocket.com/complete-guide-internationalization-nextjs/
+TO ADD A TRANSLATION
+1. Add a <Trans>placeholder text</Trans> element
+2. execute: npm run extract to extract the placeholders
+3. Insert the relative translation in locales/{locale}/messages.po
+4. Execute npm run compile & npm run dev

 ## Learn More